pseewald/vim-anyfold/README.md

 Generic folding mechanism and motion based on indentation.
 Fold anything that is structured into indented blocks.
 Quickly navigate between blocks.

+## Short Instructions

+Using this plugin is easy: Activate vim-anyfold by the command `:AnyFoldActivate` and deal with folds using Vim's built-in fold commands.
+Use key combinations `[[` and `]]` to navigate to the beginning and end of the current open fold.
+Use `]k` and `[j` to navigate to the end of the previous block and to the beginning of the next block.
+For more detailed documentation, read the included vim doc `:h anyfold` or continue reading.

 ## Introduction

 This Vim plugin comes with the following features: